dolbeysystems/fusion-cac-web-docs/content/account-navigation/navigation-tree/code-summary/_index.md

 ![Code Summary](CodeSummary.png)

-The Code Summary is the last pane to be reviewed prior to chart submission.
+The Code Summary is the last viewer to be reviewed prior to chart submission.
 This screen shows a summary of activity on the account and provides activity buttons to **Claim Ownership**, **Show History**, and **Print Summary** *(if a printer is configured)*.
 This viewer also provides information on Current Owner, First Coder, Last Saver, and Last Submitter.
-Users can expand the width of the Code Summary pane by clicking on the arrow in the top right of the pane.
+Users can expand the width of the Code Summary viewer by clicking on the arrow in the top right of the viewer.

 ![Code Summary Viewer](CodeSummaryPane.png)